-A recent case before the CJEU (EUIPO v Puma; C-564/16) has confirmed that previous decisions of the EUIPO (and corroborating decisions at a national level in EU Member States) must be examined and taken into account if filed as evidence of the reputation of an earlier trade mark in opposition proceedings.
+A recent case before the Court of Justice of the European Union (CJEU) has confirmed that previous decisions of the European Union Intellectual Property Office (EUIPO), and corroborating decisions at a national level in EU Member States, must be examined and taken into account if filed as evidence of the reputation of an earlier trade mark in opposition proceedings.

-The applicant, Gemma Group Srl applied to register the figurative sign shown below for goods and services in Class 7 corresponding to machines for processing of wood, machines for processing aluminium and machines for treatment of PVC:
+In EUIPO v Puma; C-564/16, the applicant, Gemma Group Srl applied to register the figurative sign shown below for goods and services in class 7 corresponding to machines for processing of wood, machines for processing aluminium and machines for treatment of PVC:

 The Opposition Division rejected Puma’s opposition.
 It took the view that it was not necessary, for reasons of procedural economy, to examine previous decisions of the EUIPO and the national courts, and concluded that the relevant public would not establish a link between the marks due to the differences between the goods covered by each of those marks.
 The Board of Appeal upheld that decision.

-However, the GC annulled the Board of Appeal’s decision, and ruled that the Board had infringed the principle of sound administration, in particular the EUIPO’s obligation to state the reasons on which its decisions are based, and that the Board had also failed to carry out a full examination of the reputation of the Puma’s earlier marks by failing to take into account previous decisions on the same issue.
-The EUIPO appealed to the CJEU.
+However, the General Court (GC) annulled the Board of Appeal’s decision.
+It ruled that the Board had infringed the principle of sound administration, and that the Board had also failed to carry out a full examination of the reputation of the Puma’s earlier marks by failing to take into account previous decisions on the same issue.
+In particular it cited the EUIPO’s obligation to state the reasons on which its decisions are based.
+The EUIPO therefore appealed to the CJEU on this matter.

-This decision is of practical importance for trade mark proprietor(s) who give notice of opposition based on Article 8(5) of the EUTMR, as the CJEU has held that trade mark owners can now rely on previous decisions of the EUIPO that do not involve the same parties (and corroborating national decisions) as evidence that the reputation of their trade mark has already been established.
-If the EUIPO has already found that a particular trade mark has a reputation for the purposes of Article 8(5), then that finding must be regarded as a finding of fact, and the evidence accepted by the EUIPO as the basis of that finding must, in principle, appear in the statement of reasons on which the previous decision is based.
+This decision is of practical importance for trade mark proprietors engaging in opposition proceedings.
+This ruling determines that trade mark owners can now rely on previous decisions of the EUIPO (and corroborating national decisions) that do not involve the same parties as evidence that the reputation of their trade mark has already been established.
+If the EUIPO has already found that a particular trade mark has a reputation for the purposes of Article 8(5), then that finding must be regarded as a finding of fact.
+The evidence accepted by the EUIPO as the basis of that finding must, in principle, appear in the statement of reasons on which the previous decision is based.
 Since the previous EUIPO decision relies on the evidence in support of its finding, re-filing such evidence is no longer crucial in the context of subsequent opposition proceedings: the previous decision is sufficient in itself.